The Bodyguard (musical): UK, Ireland and Japan tour (2018–2020)

-A second UK and Ireland tour started on December 3, 2018 at the Theatre Royal in Glasgow, with Alexandra Burke as Rachel Marron and Benoît Maréchal as Frank Farmer.
+A second UK and Ireland tour started on 3 December 2018 at the Theatre Royal in Glasgow, with Alexandra Burke as Rachel Marron and Benoît Maréchal as Frank Farmer.
 From September to October 2019, the tour visited Tokyo and Osaka in Japan, before returning to the UK in November 2019.

 According to one of the musical's producer's David Ian, productions are planned for Broadway and the Far East.

 Spanish tour (2019–2023)

-A Spanish tour produced by LetsGo Company started on December 17, 2019 at the Teatro Olympia in Valencia, with Chanel Terrero and Khaoula Bouchkhi alternating as Rachel Marron and Octavi Pujades as Frank Farmer, but performances were cancelled from March 2020 as a result of the COVID-19 pandemic and its impact on the performing arts.
-The tour reopened on November 27, 2021 at the Teatre Coliseum in Barcelona and played its final performance on March 12, 2023 at the Teatro Circo in Albacete.
+A Spanish tour produced by LetsGo Company started on 17 December 2019 at the Teatro Olympia in Valencia, with Chanel Terrero and Khaoula Bouchkhi alternating as Rachel Marron and Octavi Pujades as Frank Farmer, but performances were cancelled from March 2020 as a result of the COVID-19 pandemic and its impact on the performing arts.
+The tour reopened on 27 November 2021 at the Teatre Coliseum in Barcelona and played its final performance on 12 March 2023 at the Teatro Circo in Albacete.

 Poland (2020)

-Despite the pandemic, the musical made its Polish debut on September 27, 2020.
+Despite the pandemic, the musical made its Polish debut on 27 September 2020.
 The Bodyguard was the opening show for the new Music Theatre Adria in Koszalin with the lead roles played by Filip Łach as Frank Farmer and Magdalena Łoś Wojcieszek as Rachel Marron.
 The other main cast included Urszula Laudańska as Nikki Marron, Daniel Klusek as Bill Devaney, Paweł Nowicki as Sy Spector and Leszek Andrzej Czerwiński as The Stalker.

-UK and Ireland tour (2023–)
+UK and Ireland tour (2023–2024)

-A third UK and Ireland tour kicked off on January 28, 2023 at the King's Theatre, Glasgow, starring Melody Thornton as Rachel Marron and Ayden Callaghan as Frank Farmer.
+A third UK and Ireland tour kicked off on 28 January 2023 at the King's Theatre, Glasgow, starring Melody Thornton as Rachel Marron and Ayden Callaghan as Frank Farmer.
+On 6 April 2023, a debate was held on daytime television programme This Morning, in which presenters Alison Hammond, Vanessa Feltz and Dermot O'Leary discussed whether audience members should be allowed to sing along at musicals, after the venues in Glasgow and Manchester had installed signs requesting that audiences refrain from singing along.
+The following day, a performance of the show was cut short after several audience members refused to stop singing and were removed from the theatre by security staff.
+The incident sparked a wider debate regarding theatre etiquette in the British theatre industry.